 Community Engagement: Community engagement is explicitly a part of the mission and vision of the University, the NWCNHS, and the OT Department.
 Community is defined as a broad construct including OT, our interdisciplinary partners and team members, individuals and families, and populations that we serve.
 This engagement has the potential to benefit all stakeholders - the students, clients, and faculty.
-South Florida is home to a diverse population - many in identified medically underserved communities, and at medical risk secondary to minority or socioeconomic status.
-The goal of community engagement is to provide students with learning opportunities that support professional growth and, as in the AOTA 2025 Vision, to identity and provide effective solutions that facilitate participation in everyday living (AOTA, 2017b).
+South Florida is home to a unique population.
+The goal of community engagement is to provide students with learning opportunities that support professional growth.
+As stated in the AOTA's Vision 2030, we strive to create a supportive environment fostering belonging, collaboration, networking, and continuous learning for all professionals to enhance growth and development.

 Engagement can take the form of research, programming, and collaborative projects.
 Throughout the curriculum, students are provided with opportunities to engage with the community - guest lecturers, experts in traditional and emerging practice, community visits, and interactions with people of differing abilities.
 Teaching, modeling, and assignments assist students to engage, learn, and reflect on community practice skills.

 Research and Evidence-Based Practice: Occupational therapy is a science driven profession.
-ACOTE standards for MSOT programs recognized that curriculum must promote scholarly activity - to promote the profession, establish new knowledge, and have students be able to interpret knowledge to practice.
-Standard B.6.1 states: Students will be able to: Participate in scholarly activities that align with current research priorities and advances knowledge translation, professional practice, service delivery or professional issues. (e.g., Scholarship of Integration, Scholarship of Application, Scholarship of Teaching and Learning).
+One of the pillars of the AOTA's Vision 2030 is Evidence-Based, Client-Centered, and Innovative Practice.
+Furthermore, ACOTE standards for MSOT programs recognize that curriculum must promote scholarly activity - to promote the profession, establish new knowledge, and have students be able to interpret knowledge to practice.
+Standard B.5.2 states: Students will be able to: Participate in scholarly activities that align with current research priorities and advances knowledge translation, professional practice, service delivery or professional issues. (e.g., Scholarship of Integration, Scholarship of Application, Scholarship of Teaching and Learning).
 Our curriculum is designed to introduce, develop, and foster the appreciation of and use of research and scholarship.
 Students learn how to choose and apply scientific methodologies to address questions of interest.
 Students learn how to find and use evidence to drive clinical decision-making.
 The clinical decision-making process of question development, literature review, appraisals, application, and evaluation of usefulness is broadly applied.
 Students are asked to provide rationales and supporting evidence when making clinical practice decisions.

 Research can help inform and support best practices.
 The curriculum includes a two-semester sequence where students, in collaboration with faculty mentors, develop and implement a research project.
-The project culminates in a research symposium (a sponsored event involving multiple local OT programs and is a CEU event for practitioners) where they can disseminate their findings.
+The project culminates in a research symposium where students disseminate their findings.
 The research focus is meant to help students develop skills in their appraisal, use of evidence, and contribute to the knowledge base of the profession with the aim of creating a foundation for lifelong learning and support of OT as a science driven/informed profession working to meet society's occupational needs.